Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Abstract

 \section{Abstract}

 Inverse problems are often ill-posed and require optimization schemes with strong stability and convergence guarantees.
-While learning-based approaches such as deep unrolling and meta-learning achieve strong empirical performance, they typically lack explicit control over descent and curvature, limiting robustness.
-We propose a learned Majorization-Minimization (MM) framework for inverse problems within a bilevel optimization setting.
+While learning-based approaches such as deep unrolling and meta-learning achieve strong empirical performance, they typically lack explicit control over descent and local geometry, particularly the curvature information of the loss, limiting robustness.
+We propose a learned Majorization-Minimization (MM) framework for inverse problems in a bilevel setting.
 Instead of learning a full optimizer, we learn a structured curvature majorant that governs each MM step while preserving classical MM descent guarantees.
 The majorant is parameterized by a lightweight recurrent neural network and explicitly constrained to satisfy valid MM conditions.
-For cosine-similarity losses, we derive explicit curvature bounds yielding diagonal majorants.
-When analytic bounds are unavailable, we rely on efficient Hessian-vector product-based spectral estimation to automatically upper-bound local curvature without forming the Hessian explicitly.
+For cosine-similarity, we derive explicit curvature bounds yielding diagonal majorants, while general objectives can be accommodated via HVP-based curvature estimation.
 Experiments on EEG source imaging demonstrate improved accuracy, stability, and cross-dataset generalization over deep-unrolled and meta-learning baselines.